borg286/sevtech/README.md

 * Setting the spawn point with a sleeping bag apparently works.

-* A chopping block can split weedwood into weedwood sticks.
+* A chopping block can split weedwood into weedwood sticks, otherwise find bushes and break for sticks.

 * Hunt down a Weedwood tree and make a base in it ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_12.jpg)

 * Find a Sap Tree and chop the wood to get balls of sap.
 Eat this to fill up your decay bar.
 When the decay bar gets low your max health and speed are decreased making you very easy to kill.  ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_13.png)

-* Insteajakd of making 2 Sulfur furnaces, craft a single one with 8 betweenstone for a double furnace.
+* Instead of making 2 Sulfur furnaces, craft a single one with 8 betweenstone for a double furnace.

 * Upon death, you will respawn near the portal unless you have reset your spawn point using the Moss Bed.